malminhas/covid/README.md

 * Focus on change not absolute numbers
 * Don't plot against time

-From this analysis we see that we want to diff `Confirmed` cases between days to build up an `New` column as follows:
+From this analysis we see that we want to diff `Confirmed` cases between days to build up an `New` column and then plot the logs of both against each other as follows:

 ```python
 ndf = procNewCasesTimeSeries(procTimeSeriesConfirmed(), 'Confirmed')